Connect with us

 Workers assemble a precast wall of an apartment.
 PHOTO | FILE

-The plan is high on the agenda of the State department of Housing and Urban Development, which is currently reviewing tender documents from an undisclosed number of bidders who are seeking to build 8,000 houses on a 55-acre plot that has been set aside by the government in Mavoko, Machakos County.
+The State Department of Housing and Urban Development is prioritizing the plan, currently reviewing tender documents from multiple bidders aiming to build 8,000 houses on a 55-acre plot in Mavoko, Machakos County.

-The project, whose tender closed on October 30, will utilise low cost building technology and it will serve as the prototype for the ‘one million homes project’.
+The project, whose tender closed on October 30, will use low-cost building technology and it will serve as the prototype for the ‘one million homes project’.

 The State is particularly fronting the use of precast wall panels and pillars that are already being developed locally by several local and foreign companies.